KyleHu14/portfolio/src/content/blog/algoup.md

 I decided to build the website with Next.js, TailwindCSS, and host it on Vercel.
 I decided to go with Next.js to maximize SEO and I was fairly familiar with the framework.

 Prioritizing development speed, I opted for TailwindCSS to make development even faster and Vercel's hosting as it's easy and straightforward to host a Next.js app on Vercel.

+## Challenges

+The main challenges of this project has been working as a solo developer.
+I am responsible for almost every stage of the project.

+To create a page, I must process the material that needs to be displayed, design a page, implement it, ask for feedback, and report my progress.
+This is a fairly tedious process as a solo developer which has made it difficult to stay consistent.

 ## Result